Uniform in gravity estimates for 2D water waves: Notation, preliminaries and equations of motion

 Let $\Psi(\cdot,t): \Pminus \to \Omega(t)$ be conformal maps satisfying $\lim_{\z\to \infty} \Psi_\z(\z,t) =1$ and that $\lim_{\z\to \infty} \Psi_t(\z,t) =0$.
 With this, the only ambiguity left in the definition of $\Psi$ is that of the choice of translation of the conformal map at $t=0$, which does not play any role in the analysis.
 Let $\Phi(\cdot,t):\Omega(t) \to \Pminus $ be the inverse of the map $\Psi(\cdot,t)$ and define $\h(\cdot,t):\Rsp \to \Rsp$ as

 hence $\h(\cdot,t)$ is a homeomorphism.
 As we use both Lagrangian and conformal parameterizations, we will denote the Lagrangian parameter by $\al$ and the conformal parameter by $\ap$.
-Let $\hinv(\cdot,t)$ be its spacial inverse i.e.
+Let $\hinv(\cdot,t)$ be its spacial inverse i.e. $\h(\hinv(\ap,t),t) = \ap$.
+From now on, we will fix our Lagrangian parametrization at $t=0$ by imposing $h(\al,0)= \al \quad \tx { for all } \al \in \Rsp$.
+Hence the Lagrangian parametrization is the same as conformal parametrization at $t=0$.
+Define the variables